DecimalTurn/VBA-on-GitHub/README.md

 # Why should you include .gitignore and .gitattributes files to your project?

 **.gitignore**: This file is there to help Git determine what files it should ignore when committing changes to the project.
-It will allow you to avoid uploading content that you don't want to or that you don't need to.
+It will allow you to avoid uploading content that you don't want to.

-**.gitattributes**: This file will help you make sure that there won't be errors due to Git conversion of your files.
+**.gitattributes**: This file will help you make sure that there won't be errors due to Git aplying conversions of your files.

 # .gitignore